cryptocoinjs/coinstring/README.md

 coinstring
 ==========

-coinstring is a JavaScript component that is fully compatible with Node.js and the browser.
-It's used to generate relevant addresses and wallet import formats used by various crypto currencies.
+JavaScript component that's used to generate relevant addresses and wallet import formats used by various crypto currencies.

 **Note:** It's an experimental functional replacement for https://github.com/cryptocoinjs/btc-address